-Occupational therapist and professor, Olalla Sáiz Vázquez, and her students Marta Rupérez, Ainhoa Unzúe, Irene Urquía and Irene Urquijo explain how to create a language session for people with mild cognitive impairment through NeuronUP interventions.
+Occupational therapist and professor, Olalla Sáiz Vázquez, and her students Marta Rupérez, Ainhoa Unzúe, Irene Urquía and Irene Urquijo explain how to create a language session for people with mild cognitive impairment through NeuronUP intervention.

 Objectives of the language session for people with mild cognitive impairment